Artur-at-work/glasshouse/README.md

 # Glasshouse

-This project seeks to provide useful insights into housing market by collecting the property data from https://www.century21global.com/ and storing it for later data analytics.
+Regulary scraping the property listings from https://www.century21global.com/.
+Data then displayed in tables and allows more filters than original website.

 ## Description

 Displays the quick summary of listed houses with additional filters.
-Keeps the history of sold houses to help you see the popular sales items.
+Keeps the history of sold houses to help identify the best value for money.
-Track history of price changes to help you negotiate the reasonable price.
+Track price history of each property to assist with price negotiation.

 TODO: Send notification when new house with matching criterias was listed.
 TODO: Compare housing prices from other agency in the same area.